 Overall, the HappyCare is an excellent cheap dog bed for small dogs.
 The walls provide a semi-enclosed place for your dog to sleep, while the padding is thick enough to prevent small dogs from sleeping on the floor.

-Quick Summary: The DogBed4Less is one of the best dog beds on the market for almost any size pet.
-If you want a memory foam bed but don't want to buy the Brindle, this is the best alternative.
+The DogBed4Less is one of the best dog beds on the market for almost any size pet.
+If you want a memory foam dog bed but don’t want to buy the Brindle, this is the best alternative.

 Small dogs deserve a comfortable bed too – and the good news is there are some great options on the market.
 The five beds on this page all provide great value and a sleeping spot your pet will love.

-My top recommendation is the excellent Brindle Waterproof Designer Bed.
-It's a stylish option that provides great support for small breeds.
-The Deep Dish Cuddler is a good alternative if you want a luxury bed for your pet.
+My top recommendation is the excellent Brindle Waterproof Orthopedic Bed.
+It’s a stylish option that provides great support for small breeds.
+The Best Friends by Sheri OrthoComfort is a good alternative if you want a luxury bed for your pet.

 Do you have any questions about choosing the best dog beds for small dogs?
 Or is there a great bed I’ve missed from this list?
 Let me know in the comments!